Charlie1203/Privacy-policy/Account-Deletion.md

 Support Hours: 24/7.
 5. Privacy and Data Protection

-For more information on how we handle your data, please review our Privacy Policy available at [Privacy Policy URL].
+For more information on how we handle your data, please review our Privacy Policy available at https://github.com/Charlie1203/Privacy-policy/blob/main/Privacy-policy.md.

 Internet Match Play.
 Bella Vista, Buenos Aires.